AntonioTorres23/OpenGL_Notes/Cubemaps.md

 `glm::mat4 view = glm::mat4(glm::mat3(camera.GetViewMatrix()));`

+*theory*: I think that we convert it to a mat3 is because there is a hidden w component which assists in translations.
+By removing that or setting it to 0 once we convert it back to a mat4
 This removes any translation, but keeps all rotation transformations so the user can still look around the scene.

 The result is a scene that instantly looks enormous due to our skybox.
 If you'd fly around the basic container you'd immediately get a sense of scale. which dramatically improves the scene, The result looks something like this.

 ![[Pasted image 20250613102653.png]]

-Try experimenting with different skyboxes and see how
+Try experimenting with different skyboxes and see how they can have an enormous impact on the look and feel of your scene.

+**An Optimization**

+Right now we've rendered the skybox first before we rendered all the other objects in the scene